Strong7091/Bsides/README.md

 The documentation below is seperated into different concepts and assists in setting up the environment.

-- We recommend creating the Manual setup to help get a feel for Azure.
+- We recommend creating the Manual setup to help get a feel for Azure first.

   [Manual Azure Setup instructions](Documentation/Manual_Azure_Instructions.md)